 They say fall only lasts two weeks in Wisconsin.
 But those two weeks are amazing.

 18. Winter snow days

 They don’t happen often, but sometimes you can trade in books and professors for boots and snowmen.
-Students still talk about Groundhog Day 2011, when a blizzard dumped nearly 2 feet of snow on Kenosha and winds created drifts of 7-9 feet.
+Alumni still talk about Groundhog Day 2011, when a blizzard dumped nearly two feet of snow on Kenosha and winds created drifts of 7-9 feet.
 Wisconsin winters also bring skiing, ice skating, and sledding (sometimes in laundry baskets down the Lentz hill).

 19. Thinking spring

 Sometimes winters are brutal.
 The polar vortex of 2019?
 We were all ready to see that end.
 So when the sun comes out and the weather warms up, everyone comes out from their dorm rooms for volleyball games, beach reading, outdoor music classes, and gleeful wandering in flip-flops.
 We survived!

 It’s a thing.
 Kenosha is the fourth-largest city in Wisconsin, but it still retains a small-town feel.
 You’ll notice that “Midwest nice” on campus and off.